 Are neural networks the next marketing creatives?

-Researchers at the UK’s University of Warwick have trained a system to recognize which urban or rural scenes are the most beautiful.
+Researchers at the UK’s University of Warwick have trained the system to recognize which urban or rural scenes are the most beautiful.

 If you take comfort in knowing that we’re a long way away from the day when computer systems recognize a beautiful photo, you might want to sit down.